javierarce/kickstarter-backer-scrapper/README.md

 ### What to do next?

-You could use [node-batch-geocoder](https://github.com/javierarce/node-batch-geocoder) to geocode the location :)
+You could use [node-batch-geocoder](https://github.com/javierarce/node-batch-geocoder) to geocode the locations :)